 The Infiniti QX30 is a strange proposition.
-Based on the same underpinnings as the Q30 but sitting a little higher and with 5mm wider bodycladding, it’s a sort of cross between a hatchback and an SUV.
+Based on the same underpinnings as one of its principal rivals, the Mercedes-Benz GLA, it shares its bodywork with the Q30 hatchback, but sits a little higher and boasts 5mm wider body-cladding.

-Its rivals include the Volvo V40 Cross Country, the Mercedes-Benz GLA-Class and the Range Rover Evoque.
-It’s a premium vehicle, with an eye-catching design, high-tech powertrains and lots of safety and driver-assistance features.
+Its rivals include the MINI Countryman and Volvo V40 Cross Country or if your budget will stretch that far, arguably the Range Rover Evoque too.
+It’s a premium vehicle, with an eye-catching design and lots of safety and driver-assistance features.

 Automatic and all-wheel drive only

-To match with the more premium nature of the QX30 compared to its hatchback sibling, Infiniti’s smaller 1.5-litre diesel and 1.6-litre petrol engines don’t make the grade.
-Instead, just the larger powerplants are offered:
+To match with the more premium nature of the QX30 compared with its hatchback sibling, Infiniti’s smaller 1.5-litre diesel and 1.6-litre petrol engines don’t make the grade.
+Instead, just the larger powerplants are offered.

 Smart and well-insulated cabin

-We’re expecting the well-finished interior from the Q30 to carry over, including comfortable seats and a noise-cancelling system that makes for a very well-insulated cabin.
+The well-finished interior from the Q30 is carried over, including comfortable seats and a noise-cancelling system on the diesel that makes for a very well-insulated cabin.

-Though it sits higher than the Q30 (45mm taller than Q30 Sport and 30mm above the Q30 Premium), the company has actually stiffened the QX30’s suspension so its handling doesn’t suffer.
-While the firm claims it’s still comfortable, we’ll have to drive it to see if there’s any penalty to pay for this seemingly unnecessary sportiness in more of an SUV-type car.
+Though it sits higher than the Q30 (45mm taller than Sport models), the company has stiffened the QX30’s suspension so its handling doesn’t suffer.

 High-tech safety and assistance features

-Infiniti claims the QX30 will be the “easiest car to park in its segment” thanks to a combination of a 360-degree camera, automatic parking and moving object detection system.
+Infiniti claims the QX30 is the ‘easiest car to park in its segment’ thanks to a combination of a 360-degree camera, automatic parking and moving object detection system.

-Radar-guided cruise control has also been introduced, but unlike some rival cars such as the Volvo V40 Cross Country, Infiniti has used a special plating technique for its front badge, allowing the radar to hide behind it and eliminating untidy extra equipment.
+Radar-guided cruise control has also been introduced, but unlike some rival cars, Infiniti has used a special plating technique for its front badge, allowing the radar to hide behind it and eliminating untidy grille addenda.

-Further tech comes in the form of the firm’s InTouch infotainment system, which includes a seven-inch touchscreen controlled in a similar way to smartphones, via swipe and touch commands.
-A voice control system is also set to be included.
+Further tech comes in the form of the firm’s InTouch multimedia system, which includes a 7.0-inch touchscreen controlled in a similar way to smartphones, via swipe and touch commands.
+A voice control system is also included.